 I had a tiny fruit salad and ta dah… Two rice cakes…

 The gentleman opposite was also the recipient of a GF meal.
 He returned his untouched.
-I was leaping up and down in temper and asked if he would also complain alongside me.
+I was leaping up and down in anger and asked if he would also complain alongside me.
 He just yawned and said it wasn’t worth the effort.